taniarascia/new-moon-vscode/README.md

 ## Intuitive Syntax Highlighting

-[New Moon](https://taniarascia.github.io/new-moon) is the optimized dark theme for web development.
-I've meticulously designed New Moon to be easy on the eyes with intuitive connections between related elements.
-It's pleasant for long coding hours in any language, and particularly well suited for HTML, CSS, Sass, PHP, and JavaScript.
+[New Moon](https://taniarascia.github.io/new-moon/) is the optimized dark theme for web development.
+It has been meticulously designed to be easy on the eyes and intuitive.
+It's pleasant for long coding hours in any language, and particularly well suited for HTML, CSS, SCSS/LESS, PHP (WordPress), and JavaScript (React, Vue).

 - HTML & CSS work together
 - Optimized for JSX and React